Tropical Field Ecology (GB 459)

 The World Fact Book -- The Bahamas

-The fee for the course is $1200 for a Kansas resident who is enrolled full-time for the spring semester.
-This includes lodging in San Salvador Island, hotel in Miami for two nights (26 Dec 2011 and 5 Jan 2012), food, two boat trips, departure taxes, and round-trip flight from Miami to San Salvador.
+The fee for the course is $1325 for a Kansas resident who is enrolled full-time for the spring semester.
+This includes lodging in San Salvador Island, hotel in Miami for two nights (26 Dec 2013 and 5 Jan 2014), food, two boat trips, departure taxes, and round-trip flight from Miami to San Salvador.
 Students are responsible for their round-trip transportation to Miami, Florida, their snorkeling equipment, and obtaining a passport (you must have a passport).
-A non-refundable $500 deposit is due on 3 October 2011.
-The balance of the cost ($700) is due on 1 December 2011.
-The deposit is non-reundable because once we reserve your place in the class, we are stuck with the cost.
+A non-refundable $500 deposit is due on 4 October 2013.
+The balance of the cost ($825) is due on 1 December 2011.
+The deposit is non-reundable because once we reserve your place on the plane to The Bahamas, we are stuck with the cost.
 The $500 deposit must be paid in the Controller's Office (Plumb Hall 105) so that they can get you on the correct list of students.

 Provide comments to Dwight Moore at email@example.com.